JoshMcKin/connection_manager/README.md

       Some queries...
     }

-In Rails for less complicated schemas you could simply create an around filter for your controllers
+In Rails, you can create an around filter for your controllers

     class ApplicationController < ActionController::Base
       around_filter :cache_slaves